upash/peco/README.md

 - `source/_posts/*.md` is your posts
 - `peco dev [directory]` to run it
 - `peco build [directory]` to build it

-For details please check out the [docs](https://peco.upa.sh), please not that the documentation is still work-in-progress.

 ## Build with Peco